 12. You only live once, so what?

 YOLO is a great excuse for meeting irrational decisions.
 The “you only live once” attitude will lead you nowhere, except to places bad ideas generally lead.
 Living one’s moronic desires is never a good idea, celebrating stupidity neither.

-Don’t get me wrong here; there is nothing wrong with making the best of life and living it to the fullest.
+Don’t get me wrong here; there is nothing wrong with and living it to the fullest.
 But there is a great difference between spending your time in a focused manner and wasting it on the fast lane.

 13. Cherish your family